willdickson/electrode-etcher-firmware/README.md

 ## electrode-etcher-firmware

-Micropython firmware and automated electrode etcher using the [M5Stack Core S3](https://shop.m5stack.com/products/m5stack-cores3-esp32s3-lotdevelopment-kit).
+Micropython firmware for an automated electrode etcher using the [M5Stack Core S3](https://shop.m5stack.com/products/m5stack-cores3-esp32s3-lotdevelopment-kit).

 The hardware for this project can be found in